 Lume Evolutions – Fire Type

-We’ve said before that Lume is likely the best among all starters in the game, and its future forms are no different.
-At level 17, Lume becomes Lumefur, which has an average attack stat of 23.
+We’ve said before that Lume is likely the best among all starters in Nexomon: Extinction, and its future forms are no different.
+At level 17, Lume becomes Lumefur, with an average attack stat of 23.
 For any Nexomon leveled in the teens, that’s actually pretty outstanding – but it doesn’t stop there.
 Once it hits level 34, it’ll become the gorgeous Lumerei, with a 32 attack stat and a 27 defense stat.

 Yes, Noki is notorious for being one of the weaker starters, but it’s probably one of the cutest.
 Though its evolve forms, Vainok and Hainok, turn the baby Nexomon from cute to badass — and its stats show it too.
 You can obtain Hainok at level 36, with its initial stats being 33 HP, 30 attack, 28 defense, and 10 speed.
-I guess Noki isn’t a bad choice after all – if you’re the patient type.
+Ultimately, Noki isn’t a bad choice for players willing to wait.

 We think running with Gekoko is very much like running with Noki.
 Dealing with its first form is also a burden, but Kamelevo and its final evolve form Reptomotor make it clear that hard work pays off.
 Kamelevo is a well-balanced second-form, with 22 HP, 21 attack, and 18 defense.
 Reptomotor is also excellently designed and built with 37 HP, 30 attack, and 28 defense when evolved.

 Design-wise, we’re convinced that Behilda has the most promise.
 Heddeca looks even more frightening than its former self, and it is much tougher.
 However, Noocidal deserves the biggest spotlight, as the final form looks familiar to that of a legendary Pokemon.
 It’s not the toughest final form out there, but its 37 HP after evolving is really enticing.